 The good news is that Hong Kong is probably the best place in China to find fantastic restaurants from each cuisine.
-Below we've picked the five best Chinese food restaurants for the biggest and most popular Chinese cuisines.
-If you're looking for Cantonese food restaurants – we've got one of those as well – but if you want more head over to our top five Hong Kong seafood restaurants.
+Below we've picked the four best Chinese food restaurants for the biggest and most popular Chinese cuisines.
+If you're looking for Cantonese food restaurants – we've got one of those as well – but if you want more head over to our top four Hong Kong seafood restaurants.

 The restaurants below have been picked as the best Chinese food restaurants in Hong Kong.
 In many cases, this means the interiors are basic and the service brusque, but the taste is top class.
 Price is ranked from $- $$$$$.